projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

    make BOARD_FILE=$PWD/misc/acrn-config/xmls/board-xmls/whl-ipc-i5.xml SCENARIO_FILE=$PWD/misc/acrn-config/xmls/config-xmls/whl-ipc-i5/hybrid_rt.xml RELEASE=0

-After the build completes, please update ACRN on NVMe.
+After the build completes, update ACRN on NVMe.
 It is /boot/EFI/BOOT/acrn.bin, if /dev/nvme0n1p1 is mounted at /boot.

 Add Pre-Launched RT Kernel Image to GRUB Config
 ===============================================

 The last step is to modify the GRUB configuration file to load the Pre-Launched kernel.
-(For more information about this, see :ref:`Update Grub for the Ubuntu Service VM
-<gsg_update_grub>` section in the :ref:`gsg`.)
-The grub config file will look something
+(For more information about this, see the :ref:`gsg`.)
+The grub config file will look something like this:
-like this:

 .. code-block:: none